gomorpheus/morpheus-docs/infrastructure/groups/groups.rst

 Overview
 --------

-Groups in |morpheus| define what resources a user has access to.
-Group access is defined by User Roles.
-Clouds are added to groups, and a User can only access the Clouds that are in the Groups their Role(s) gives them access to.
-Resources such as Networks, Datastores, Resources Pools, and Folders have additional Group access settings.
+Groups in |morpheus| define the available resources for each user.
+Group access is defined by Roles.
+Clouds are added to Groups, and a User can only access the Clouds associated with Groups in their Role.
+Resources such as networks, datastores, resource pools, and folders have additional Group access settings.

-Policies applied to a Group will be enforced on all Instances provisioned or moved into that Group.

-..
-NOTE:: Groups are not multi-tenant.
-A group only exists in the tenant is it is created in.

-.. //* User Roles determine Group Access
-.. //* Clouds are added to groups, user can only access the Clouds in their Group(s).
-.. //* Config Management
-.. //* DNS
-.. //* Service Registry
-.. //* Network Permissions
-.. //* Policies
-.. //** Limits
-.. //** Lifecycle
-.. //** Approvals
-.. //** Naming

-The Groups view displays all current groups, includes search feature, and also enables the addition of new groups.
+The Groups list page displays all current groups, which can be filtered by applied Labels or by simple search.
+Existing Groups can be edited here and new Groups can be created.

 To View Groups:

 #.
-Select the Infrastructure link in the navigation bar
+Hover over the Infrastructure link in the menu bar
 #.
 Click the Groups link

 ..
 Viewing Groups

 UI
 ---